Choose Language arrow_drop_down

 Government Guidance

 The Government has produced guidance on how to look after your mental health and well-being.
-This includes keeping in touch with family and friends via the phone, video calls or social media; supporting others around you too; talking about your worries (and helplines); looking after your physical as well as mental well-being and ensuring you sleep properly.
+This includes keeping in touch with family and friends; supporting others around you too; talking about your worries (and helplines); looking after your physical as well as mental well-being and ensuring you sleep properly.

 Every Mind Matters Guidance